foci/dgswem/README.md

 All of the "alloc_" subroutines associated with a module have to be explicitly passed the module they are attached to when it is in a user defined data type.

 irritating problem: there is a variable named "NE" in the global module, and `.NE.` is also used in fortran if statements.

+## File unit number uniqueness
+For each file unit, multiply unit number times 100 and add the domain number.